vasanthakumar45/capstone-project-App-deployment/backend.md

 • Setup a monitoring system to check the health status of the application.
 (Open-source)

-* we have using cloud watch to check the health status of the application

-* open cloud watch & click the matrics and copy the we create EC2 instance ID and paste to the cloud watch

-* Enable to cpu utilization in cloud watch metrics state
+We utilized CloudWatch to monitor the health status of the application.
+In CloudWatch, we accessed the metrics, copied the EC2 instance ID, and enabled CPU utilization monitoring.
+Below are screenshots illustrating the process:

 ![image23](https://github.com/vasanthakumar45/capstone-project-App-deployment/assets/154395432/2f59df7d-8079-4567-8f51-f1d83f47aada)

 ![image24](https://github.com/vasanthakumar45/capstone-project-App-deployment/assets/154395432/c675a05d-b96c-4bc8-b905-37ec57d15c2c)

-In same page click and open All Alarm do configuration steps
+We then configured alarms for these metrics:

 ![image25](https://github.com/vasanthakumar45/capstone-project-App-deployment/assets/154395432/4dc06bc7-5dff-4065-a628-807ceb81d158)